distributedci/dci-blog/content/2026-01-09-advanced-dci-queue-features.md

 This is particularly useful when you want to:

 - Validate a deployment configuration by running it on multiple resources simultaneously
-- Test the same deployment across different nodes in parallel
+- Test the same deployment across different nodes at the same time
-- Ensure consistency by running identical commands on all available resources
+- Ensure consistency by running identical commands on multiple resources

 ## Extracting DCI Job IDs